wutaotao2015/wutaotao2015.github.io/source/_posts/03152019-PersonalThought.md

 It feels like the Chinese traditional philosophy, pursuit the inner saint and outer king.
 The truth is the same.
 Not only to hierarchical data but also network data as well.

+## consciousness about coding

+I have been coding for 5 years, not designing, like labour worker vs architect differences, a few days ago I watched supermap's conference video, as thinking about career path meanwhile, then the question came to me what exactly is designing a software after all, just jumping out of coding farmersrestriction does not mean you can think outside it, this needs cousciousness in a flash.
+Changing view positions can mean something, for learning computer technology/software design /product design/system design like my reading other books like philosophy and math, the key point here is peaceful mind and little steady progress forward.

 <hr />
 <img src="http://wutaotaospace.oss-cn-beijing.aliyuncs.com/image/20190315_1.jpg" class="full-image" />